 Travel insurance for worldschooling families

 This is not a section you should skip.
 We use SafetyWing for our ongoing family coverage.
 Harper broke her arm in Vienna.
 The claim was straightforward and the coverage worked as described.
-We've written extensively about how that claim went and what we'd do differently.

-Important: we are not insurance brokers or licensed advisors.
+We are not insurance brokers or licensed advisors.
 Nothing here is a formal insurance recommendation.
 Do your own research and choose coverage appropriate to your family's specific situation.

 What real worldschooling looks like day to day

 It looks like Lily and Harper navigating the Osaka subway together because we sent them to the wrong platform by accident and they figured it out.
 It looks like Cora having a forty-five-minute conversation in broken Japanese with a grandmother at a Nara temple about the deer.
 It looks like Harper at age seven asking what the Arabic script on a Moroccan sign said, then wanting to know why it ran right to left.
+It looks like Cora on July 4th, 2026, sitting at our kitchen table in Da Nang wearing a paper crown she made from a napkin and a marker because she wanted to celebrate the holiday from 8,600 miles away.

 It also looks like a morning where nobody wants to do math and the internet is slow and we're tired of being in transit and the apartment has a weird smell and everyone is irritable.
 Those days happen.
 They're not in the Instagram posts but they're in the life.